dagster-io/dagster/python_modules/libraries/dagster-databricks/README.md

 ### (1) `ExtDatabricks` resource

-The `ExtDatabricks` resource provides a high-level API for launching databricks jobs using Dagster's EXT protocol.
+The `ExtDatabricks` resource provides a high-level API for launching databricks jobs using Dagster's ext protocol.

-It takes a single `databricks.sdk.service.jobs.SubmitTask` specification.
-After setting up EXT communications channels (which by default use DBFS), it injects the information needed to connect to these channels from Databricks into the task specification.
+`ExtDatabricks.run` takes a single `databricks.sdk.service.jobs.SubmitTask`
+specification.
+After setting up ext communications channels (which by default use DBFS), it injects the information needed to connect to these channels from Databricks into the task specification.
 It then launches a Databricks job by passing the specification to `WorkspaceClient.jobs.submit`.
 It polls the job state and exits gracefully on success or failure:

 ```